jmurphy6895/AstroCoords.jl/docs/src/index.md

 AstroCoords.jl
 ================================

-This package contains various propagators of satellite trajectories for the **HAMMERHEAD.jl** ecosystem.
+This package is intended to be a one stop shop for all things related to astrodynamics coordinate systems.
+In addition to being non-allocating and highly performant all transformations found here are also differentiable with compatibility with a number of different automatic and finite differencing schemas.

 Currently this package implements:
 - [x] Cartesian
 - [x] Keplerian
 - [x] Delaunay